vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 <div markdown="1" class="boxyList">
 Resources
-* [Postgres](https://www.postgresql.org/)
 * [F1 Distributed Query Execution Paper](https://research.google/pubs/f1-a-distributed-sql-database-that-scales/) is a useful primer into how SQL execution works.
-Even though this is in the distributed setting, vertical dbs work similarly
+Even though this is in the distributed setting, vertical dbs work reasonably similarly
 * [Database Systems: The Complete Book](http://infolab.stanford.edu/~ullman/dscb.html).
-For gaining mastery of databases, it is helpful to complement practical experience with a more accademic treatment from textbooks.
+For gaining mastery of databases, it is helpful to complement practical experience with a textbook
+* [Postgres](https://www.postgresql.org/)
 </div>

 ## Distributed Relational Databases

-Develop a mental model.
+{:.block-warning}
+> Develop a mental model for Consistency and appreciate the different bottlenecks (compared to Vertical RDBs) in reads, writes & queries due to their distributed nature.

 All the same concerns as Vertical Databases apply, but Distributed Databases (e.g. CockroachDb, Spanner) are noticeably different.
 For example, consistency models, distributed sql execution, automatic sharding, tracing sql execution etc. make for a different experience using them compared to regular vertical databases.

 Their APIs are also different.
 For example, Spanner due to its external consistency offers a more high fidelity API (one that reflects the distributed nature of it) than a vertical database which also happens to be sharded/replicated.

+Distributed Relational Databases are here and they have a reasonable chance of becoming the databases of choice in the future, even potentially nudging out Key-Value stores of most kinds.
+So, mastering them can be a significant advantage.

 <div markdown="1" class="boxyList">
 Resources
+* [Raft Paper](https://raft.github.io/raft.pdf) is a must read for a gentle introduction to Consensus and State Machine Replication
 * [Spanner](https://cloud.google.com/spanner)
 * [Spanner external consistency](https://cloud.google.com/spanner/docs/true-time-external-consistency)
 * [Cockroach DB's consistency model](https://www.cockroachlabs.com/blog/consistency-model/) is a great read into important concerns like Linearizability